 - Diversity statistics

 - Age ranges and mean/median

 - Proportion of first-generation learners (if available)

-- · Average standardized test scores
+- Average standardized test scores

-- High school or preparatory school GPA
+- · High school or preparatory school GPA

 - Professional experience

 Data about attrition and degree completion are useful but should be supplemented with information about support services, such as those available for learners with disabilities or remedial needs.
 A school that accepts learners with lower GPAs and test scores might be expected to assist those learners in transitioning to college or university study.
 Schools that accept a large percentage of first-generation learners may need orientation programming to prepare the learners for their course of study.
 Graduate programs might include learner coaching and professional development.
-Counseling and advising are an important part of learner progression to ensure that learners are directed toward programs that best reflect their interests and talents.
-In addition to maintaining policies and programs intended to attract a diverse set of learners, the school should have programs and policies in place to ensure that learners from underrepresented populations thrive and succeed.
+Counseling and advising are an important part of learner progression to ensure that learners are directed toward programs intended to attract a diverse set of learners, the school should have programs and policies in place to ensure that learners from underrepresented populations thrive and succeed.
 Such programs may take a variety of forms, and a best practice is to evaluate the effectiveness of such programs over time.